 Regional quality status reports

-The Regional Sea Conventions have developed or are developing assessments on the status of the marine environment in 2017 and 2018, namely HOLAS II (HELCOM), 2017 Intermediate Assessment (OSPAR), Quality Status Report (Barcelona Convention) and State of Environment Report (Bucharest Convention).
+The Regional Sea Conventions have developed assessments on the status of the marine environment in 2017 and 2018, namely HOLAS II (HELCOM), 2017 Intermediate Assessment (OSPAR), Quality Status Report (Barcelona Convention) and State of Environment Report (Bucharest Convention).
 These reports include assessments which may contribute directly to the 2018 reporting needs of MS, e.g. by providing (sub)regionally-consistent indicator assessments for relevant topics.
 These reports may be used by Member States for 2018 MSFD reporting purposes as follows:

 To provide relevant information for the XML file (see Section 5);